codingtizzy/Netnip/README.md

 ## Planned Features / Ideas

+- Making it a easy-to-run program (not having tk have the exact code file)
 - Concurrency (faster scanning using goroutines)
 - CLI flags for host, port range, and timeout
 - Output formatting (JSON, CSV)